- 1. What Is Kanban? The Ultimate Guide to Kanban Methodology

 - 12. FAQs

 Kanban is one of the most popular Agile project management frameworks around, and for good reason.
 The Kanban methodology takes a visual approach to project management that many people find intuitive and appealing.
-Plus, its emphasis on delivery can help teams improve their efficiency and increase their overall output.

 If you’re new to Kanban, this guide includes everything you need to get started.
 We’ll cover the basics of what Kanban is and isn’t.
-Then we’ll discuss the benefits of the Kanban methodology, the types of projects it's best suited for, how to successfully implement it, and what tools can help you succeed.
+Then, we’ll discuss the benefits of the Kanban methodology, the types of projects it’s best suited for, how to successfully implement it, and what tools can help you succeed.

 What is Kanban?

-Agile is a project methodology that promotes tackling projects by breaking them down into smaller stages.
+Agile is a project management methodology that promotes tackling projects by breaking them down into smaller stages.
 It emphasizes constant collaboration, continuous improvement, and high levels of customer involvement.
 There are various frameworks teams can choose to follow to adopt Agile, Kanban being one of them.
-Think of Agile as being what you want to achieve and Kanban being one recipe for how to achieve it.

 Where does Kanban come from?